Amsterdam is home to no fewer than 400 museums. So how to choose which Amsterdam museums are worth a visit? Here are our top 10 choices.

 The museum also holds a number of scale models of ancient temples and buildings.
 The Ancient Egypt department includes a room entirely dedicated to death and the rituals surrounding it, displaying sarcophagi and mummies.
 A collection of copies of Greek and Roman statues can only be seen as part of a guided tour.

-The Tropenmuseum is one of Europe’s leading ethnographic museums, hosting no less than eight permanent exhibitions as well as an ongoing series of temporary exhibitions including both modern and traditional visual art, photographic work, music, objects, and film.
-The permanent collections display material from and on Southeast Asia, Oceania, Western Asia and North Africa, Africa, Latin America, ‘Man and Environment’, and ‘Music, Dance and Theatre’.
+The Tropenmuseum is one of Europe’s leading ethnographic museums, hosting permanent exhibitions as well as an ongoing series of temporary exhibitions including both modern and traditional visual art, photographic work, music, objects, and film.
+The permanent collections display material from and on Southeast Asia, Oceania, Western Asia and North Africa, Africa, and Latin America.
+The museum has recently undergone extensive renovation and reorganization and is now more up to date with the modern world.

 What are your favorite museums in Amsterdam?